 - Can (but, not always) cause significant disease

 - Likely does have a primary animal vector that has not been identified (bats are suspected).
-Until the animal vector is identified, it is not possible to know if an infected animal shows signs of disease when infectious, or how to control or limit contact with infectious animals.
+Until the animal vector is identified, it is not possible to know if an infected animal shows signs of disease when infectious, or how to control or limit contact with infected animals.

 - Does pass relatively easily between humans, although the exact mode of transmission is not yet determined.
-So far, it appears to be transmitted in a manner similar to influenza (infectious particles in body fluids of infected people), but determination has not yet been made as to how well the particles survive on airborne carriers (e.g., particles blown into the air when an infected person sneezes) or on surfaces (e.g., table tops/door knobs)
+So far, it appears to be transmitted in a manner similar to influenza (infectious particles in body fluids of infected people), but determination has not yet been made as to how well the particles survive on airborne carriers (e.g., particles are blown into the air when an infected person sneezes) or on surfaces (e.g., table tops/doorknobs)